Nancy Pelosi's husband charged with DUI in California - KESQ

 The office didn’t describe the injuries of the 48-year-old Jeep driver or give any other information about the person, saying they have requested privacy.
 The driver of the Jeep was not arrested.

 Larry Kamer, a spokesperson for Paul Pelosi, declined to comment on the charges Thursday.
-Nancy Pelosi’s office referred all inquiries on the matter to Kamer.
+An email seeking comment from Nancy Pelosi’s office wasn’t immediately returned.

 After his arrest, Paul Pelosi was released on $5,000 bail.
 He is scheduled to be arraigned on Aug.
 3. It wasn’t immediately known if he had a lawyer who could speak on his behalf.